Tips for Moving a Safe on Your Own

 - Empty out your safe to make it lighter and protect its valuable contents from being damaged during the move.

-- Borrow or rent a heavy-duty appliance dolly, supporting straps or ropes, and thick moving blankets.
+- Borrow or rent a heavy-duty appliance dolly for moving your gun safe, along with supporting straps or ropes and thick moving blankets.

 - When renting equipment from a moving company, you'll need to know the dimensions and weight of your safe.